leolivi/Seasonal-Flavors/backend/README.md

    composer install
    ```

-3. Modify .env file:
+3. Modify .env.example file:

-   If you prefer to use another database driver such as MySQL or PostgreSQL, you can update your .env configuration file to use the appropriate database.
+   Adjust the .env.example file in the backend folder to your needs.

+   ❗️ For this school project, the .env. file is already set up - will be deleted later ❗️

 4. Run the migrations to set up the SQLite database:

    ```
    php artisan migrate
+   php artisan seed
    ```

 5. Start the Laravel development server: